Sleep Dealer: Cultural impact

 Arguably the most important cultural impact of the film, Sleep Dealer provides representation of people of color and humanizes political issues through characters such as Memo and Luz.
 David Montgomery of The Washington Post comments that the film “puts a human face on all” the problems explored in the movie.
 The significance of seeing oneself in the stories told about the future is not lost on the film makers or its reviewers.
 Part of the goal of Chicanafuturist works is situating people of color as the protagonists in the representations of what our world could be.
 Montgomery goes on to comment, “The whole world has a future, yet ‘Sleep Dealer’ is one of the first science fiction films largely set in the underdeveloped parts — a milestone in film history.”

 The placing of people of color within a pre-existing system is part of the rebellion against hegemonic colonial narratives with which Chicanafuturism contends.
 The other Chicanafuturism path is creating alternative systems that people of color exist in without the restraints of the present reality.
 In Aimee Bahng’s book Migrant Futures, she points out that “Sleep Dealer argues for and instantiates the production of alternative futures that fight against not only obsolescence but also obfuscations of the past that paved the way for the colonization of the future.”
 That is to say, Sleep Dealer not only criticizes the current system but works to deconstruct the narrative mechanisms that uphold colonial influences.
 Sleep Dealer contributes to the Latinxfuturist works that try to represent people of color as well as re-imagine a future without the colonialist androcentric oppressive forces that mark today’s society.

-In 2025, Rivera noted that a tech CEO claimed the film had been an inspiration for his company to employ a remote labour force in the Global South in order to operate robots in the Global North, and that the film has been used in pitch decks for various start-ups.
+In 2025, Rivera noted that a tech CEO claimed the film had been an inspiration for his company to employ a remote labor force in the Global South in order to operate robots in the Global North, and that the film has been used in pitch decks for various start-ups.